Amdanga: Geography

 Amdanga, the eponymous CD Block headquarters, is located at 22°48′20″N 88°30′30″E.

 Amdanga CD Block is bounded by Haringhata CD Block in Nadia district in the north, Habra II CD Block in the east, Barasat I CD Block in the south, and Barrackpore I and Barrackpore II CD Blocks in the west.

 Amdanga CD Block is part of the North Hooghly Flat, one of the three physiographic regions in the district located in the lower Ganges Delta.
 It is a raised alluvium area along the Hooghly, which forms the western boundary of the district.

 Amdanga CD Block has an area of 139.27 km2.
-It has 1 panchayat samity, 8 gram panchayats, 117 gram sansads (village councils), 81 mouzas and 80 inhabited villages, as per the District Statistical Handbook: North 24 Parganas.
+It has 1 panchayat samity, 8 gram panchayats, 117 gram sansads, 81 mouzas, as per the District Statistical Handbook: North 24 Parganas.
 Amdanga police station serves this block.
 Headquarters of this CD Block is at Amdanga.

-Gram panchayats in Amdanga CD Block are: Adhata, Bodai, Maricha, Amdanga, Chandigarh, Sadhanpur, Beraberia and Taraberia.
+panchayats in Amdanga CD Block are: Adhata, Bodai, Maricha, Amdanga, Chandigarh, Sadhanpur, Beraberia and Taraberia.